qamarian-mmp/rxlib/README.md

-# rx-lib
+# rx-lib: Rexa Standard Library

-Rexa's standard library
+This package is the standard library of Rexa.
+The package